odinuv/web/en/apv/slides/relational-database/slides.md

 <section markdown='1'>
 ## Relation
 - Relations are usually written down using tables.
-- Relational schema -- names and headers of tables;
+- Relational schema -- the names and headers of tables;
-    - definition of tables form (not data).
+    - definition of the table form (not data).
-- Attribute -- table column.
+- Attribute -- a table column.
-- Relation element (tuple) -- table row.
+- Relation element (tuple) -- a table row.
-- Name of attribute -- name of table column.
+- Attribute name -- the name of a table column.
-- Attribute domain -- data type of the table column.
+- Attribute domain -- a data type of the table column.
 - In practice, the terms: relation, schema, tables are used interchangeably.
     - They do not mean the same however!
 </section>